The effect of charm quark on the QCD chiral phase diagram: Results

 \subsection{QCD chiral phase diagram at $N_f=2+1+1$}

 By scanning the chiral condensate in the temperature and chemical potential plane, we obtain the chiral phase diagram for $N_f=2+1$ and $N_f=2+1+1$.
 In Fig.~\ref{fig:PhaseDiagram}, we show our results together with the previous studies from functional QCD methods.
-First of all, the inclusion of the charm quark loop does not have an impact on the curvature of the phase transition line.
-The phase transition line of $N_f=2+1+1$ gets along with the line of $N_f=2+1$ in the whole crossover region.
+First, we observe that the inclusion of the charm-quark loop has no appreciable impact on the crossover boundary within the present numerical resolution.
+The $N_f=2+1+1$ transition line almost overlaps with the $N_f=2+1$ result throughout the crossover region.
 The effect of the charm quark loop on the chiral phase transition is mainly on the location of CEP; that is, the inclusion of the charm quark loop makes the CEP appear at a lower chemical potential.
-Note that the effect essentially comes from the difference of the mass scale in the gluon propagator as depicted in Fig.~\ref{fig:CharmMassFuncAndGluonDressing}.
-A larger mass scale with the inclusion of charm quark loop gives a lower peak at intermediate momentum in the dressing and consequently a more rapid declining in the gluon propagator, which leads to an earlier CEP.
+The origin of this CEP displacement can be traced to the charm-induced modification of the gluon propagator shown in Fig.~\ref{fig:CharmMassFuncAndGluonDressing}.
+Although the characteristic momentum scale of the gluon dressing function is barely changed, the additional charm-quark loop mildly suppresses the peak of $Z_A(k)$ at intermediate momenta.
+This reduces the effective interaction strength in the momentum region relevant for dynamical chiral symmetry breaking, and consequently, the first-order transition sets in at a slightly lower baryon chemical potential.

 Furthermore, we list the values for the CEP location in Tab.~\ref{tab:ObservablesInPD} in comparison to the previous studies.
 After including the charm quark loop, the location of the CEP deviates from the one obtained in the $2+1$ flavor case by a size of around 1.4\% in temperature and around 3.0\% in the baryon chemical potential.
-As has been discussed widely in the previous studies in functional QCD approaches, the up-to-date truncation scheme in functional approaches has made it possible to deliver a converging estimate on the CEP location, which is predicted to be in the ballpark around $\mu_B\sim600$ MeV.
-It is certainly of great importance to check the impact of the higher order correlations in the gap equation, for instance, the hadron resonance channel in the quark gluon vertex, the heavy quark loop in the gluon propagator, and also the combination of the Polyakov loop in the gap equation.
-In particular, these higher-order correlations open an access for the precision calculations for larger chemical potential $\mu_B/T>4$.
-Nevertheless, as illustrated here and also the works in Ref.~\cite{Fischer:2014ata,Gunkel:2021oya}, the impact of these correlations leads to around $3\%$ deviations.
+The values of the CEP location are summarized in Tab.~\ref{tab:ObservablesInPD}.
+Within the same miniDSE setup, the inclusion of the charm-quark loop changes the CEP location from $(T^{\rm CEP},\mu_B^{\rm CEP})=(102.9,618.8)\,\mathrm{MeV}$ to $(104.3,600.1)\,\mathrm{MeV}$.
+This corresponds to a relative shift of about $1.4\%$ in temperature and about $3.0\%$ in baryon chemical potential.
+Since the two calculations are performed within the same truncation scheme and with the same calibration strategy, this relative displacement provides a direct estimate of the charm-loop effect in the present framework.